caolan/async/README.md

 <a name="nextTick" />
 ### nextTick(callback)

-Calls the callback on a later loop around the event loop.
-In node.js this just calls process.nextTick, in the browser it falls back to setImmediate(callback) if available, otherwise setTimeout(callback, 0), which means other higher priority events may precede the execution of the callback.
+Calls `callback` on a later loop around the event loop.
+In Node.js this just calls `process.nextTick`; in the browser it falls back to `setImmediate(callback)` if available, otherwise `setTimeout(callback, 0)`, which means other higher priority events may precede the execution of `callback`.

 This is used internally for browser-compatibility purposes.